Terms & Conditions

 By completing and signing the Form 1 Questionnaire and Payment Authority, you are indemnifying Robbins Conveyancing from any liability as a result of any claims or use of the Form 1 and any loss or damage suffered as a result of any circumstances in relation to the Form 1 Vendor’s Statement and its use(s).

 The Form 1 Vendor’s Statement is current at the time of receipt by the Vendor, or by their Agent.
-All government prescribed searches must be update within ninety (90) days from the date of ordering them.
+Robbins Conveyancing Group cannot be held liable for amendments to legislation and changes to the government searches or information provided by the Vendor between the time of signing the Form 1 and serving the Form 1.
+In order for the government searches to be accurate at the time of serving the Form 1 Vendor’s Statement, updates must be ordered on government searches.
+If the Vendor or the Agent fail to request updated searches or the Vendor does not agree to pay for updated searches, the Form 1 may be deemed defective and Robbins Conveyancing Group cannot be held liable.
 All documents provided by us are intended for the use of the client(s) or their Agent for the purpose of selling the property and must not be used for any other purpose(s) unless authorised by us in writing.

 Charges and Expenses